Guidelines to Fasting and Prayer

 Notice Jesus said they could not cast the demon out because of the littleness of their faith and “this kind does not go out except by prayer and fasting.”
 Clearly there are times when fasting stimulates greater faith that may be needed for more intense spiritual conflict.

-Fasting Enables us to Tap into Spiritual Power
+9. Fasting Taps into Spiritual Power

 This same instance of fasting being a cure for unbelief also indicates it enables us to tap into additional spiritual power (Matthew 17:14-21).
 The child in this passage was possessed by an evil spirit and the disciples were unable to cast it out.
 Jesus said, “This kind does not go out except by prayer and fasting” (Matthew 17:21).